High Property Prices: Should I Still Buy a Home in Germany?

-We cannot solve global problems, but we can help and show you at least what concerns the property prices: In the vast majority of cases, it is still worth buying despite high purchase prices for houses and apartments.
+We cannot solve global problems, but we can help and show you at least what concerns the property prices: In many cases it still makes sense to buy despite high purchase prices for houses and apartments.
 This is especially true for "expensive places" like Berlin, Munich, Hamburg, Frankfurt am Main and Stuttgart.

 Why are property prices in Germany rising so steeply?

 For a few years, the property prices seem to know only one direction: steeply upwards.
 Therefore, there have been repeated warnings of a property bubble that would soon burst.
 It was also predicted that the COVID-19 pandemic and the related economic consequences would cause the prices for houses and apartments to collapse.
 And most recently, it has been the increased interest rates for mortgage loans and the uncertainties associated with the war in Ukraine that were supposed to bring an end to the property boom in Germany.
 And what have purchase prices for property in Germany done?
 They have continued to rise undeterred.

 Supply and demand: The persistent demand continues to be a driver for higher prices, especially now that population growth has received a further boost from people seeking shelter from the war in Ukraine.